ncreddine/faceKeypoints/README.md

-# faceKeypoints
-Implementation for a facial keypoints detector using one regressor and then a series of regressors.
+In this repository you can find my implementation for a face keypoints estimations using regressor.